Black bloc: Police infiltration

 On occasion, police and security services have infiltrated black blocs, for purposes of investigation.
 Allegations first surfaced after several demonstrations.
 At the 2001 G8 summit in Genoa, among the many complaints about the police there was mention of video footage which "suggests that men in black were seen getting out of police vans near protest marches."
 In August 2007, Quebec police admitted that "their officers disguised themselves as demonstrators" in Montebello.
 However, the officers purportedly did not engage in violence, and claimed that they were carrying rocks because other protesters were doing so.
 They were identified by genuine protesters because of their police-issue footwear.
 According to veteran activist Harsha Walia, it was other participants in the black bloc who identified and exposed the undercover police.

-There is no evidence that the black bloc tactic is particularly vulnerable to infiltration, however, as investigatory—and even agent provocateur—activity has taken place regularly among completely nonviolent, non-"black bloc" campaigns.
-In 2003, the Oakland, California Police Department infiltrated a group of demonstrators protesting police brutality and the war in Iraq at the port; subpoenaed private comments by Captain Howard Jordan indicate that his plan was to steer the march away from the police station in order to avoid confrontation.
-In internal documents, Jordan mentioned this strategy was common in other police departments, including San Francisco and Seattle.

 Tactics

 Tactics of a black bloc primarily include vandalism of private property, rioting, and demonstrating without a permit.
-Tactics can also include use of defensive measures such as misleading the authorities, assisting in the escape of people arrested by the police ("un-arrests" or "de-arrests"), administering first aid to persons affected by tear gas, rubber bullets and other riot control measures in areas where protesters are barred from entering, building barricades, resisting the police, and practicing jail solidarity.
+Tactics can also include use of defensive measures such as misleading the authorities, assisting in the escape of people arrested by the police ("un-arrests" or "de-arrests"), administering first aid to people affected by tear gas, rubber bullets, and other riot control measures in areas where protesters are barred from entering, building barricades, resisting the police, and practicing jail solidarity.
 Property destruction carried out by black blocs tends to have symbolic significance: common targets include banks, institutional buildings, outlets for multinational corporations, gasoline stations, and video-surveillance cameras.

 There may be several blocs within a particular protest, with different aims and tactics.
 As an ad hoc group, blocs often share no universally common set of principles or beliefs apart from an adherence to—usually—leftist or autonomist values, although some anarchist groups have called for the Saint Paul Principles to be adapted as a framework in which diverse tactics can be deployed.
 A few radical right-wing groups, like some of the "autonomous nationalists" of Europe or the Australian so-called "National-Anarchists" have adopted "black bloc" tactics and dress.
 The political scientist Nicholas Apoifis, in his ethnography of anarchism in Athens, Greece, argues that black bloc action can constitute a form of prefigurative politics, due to its "flat and horizontal organisational structure, alongside its focus on solidarity."